 And the Glory of the Lord

-a chorus from Handel’s ‘Messiah’, a sacred oratorio first performed in a charity concert in Dublin in 1742 to help the poor prisoners of the city.
-And the Glory of the Lord is the 4th movement in the first part of ‘Messiah’,
+Context: And the glory of the Lord’ is a chorus from Handels Messiah, a sacred oratorio first performed in a charity concert in Dublin in 1742 to help the poor prisoners of the city.
+And the Glory of the Lord is the 4th movement in the first part of Messiah, which tells about the promise that Christ will come to save the world.

 Texture: The texture is monophonic [one melody line only] and homophonic [chordal] with some short contrapuntal [polyphonic] sections.
 The counterpoint [two or more melodies overlapping] is often imitative [a second part which enters later will imitate the first] and sometimes Handel combines 2 different melodic ideas contrapuntally.
 The number of voice parts singing at the same time varies from 1 to 4.
 The vocal textures contrast with each other e.g. lower 2 parts [bass and tenor] with top parts [soprano and alto] and middle parts [tenor and alto].
 This provides interest and happens throughout the movement.
 The instruments often double the voices.